capstanlqc/omegat-guides/docs/_includes/omt61-inst-setup.md

 + Double click the `OmegaT_6.1.0_Beta_Windows_64.exe` file that you have downloaded.

-+ Should Windows display a blue screen saying that it might be risky to install OmegaT, please press the **Run anyway** button.
-Make sure that the publisher is cApStAn, though.
++ In the case that Windows display a blue screen saying that it might be risky to install OmegaT, you can be confidently press the **Run anyway** button as long as you see the publisher is cApStAn.

     ![](https://capstanlqc.github.io/omegat-guides/_assets/img/omegat-signed-installation-smart-screen.png)